- Apple Watch Series 7 vs. WHOOP Strap 4.0

 |Wind down recommendations||✓||✘|

-Tracking sleep is arguably one of the most important features of a fitness tracker — at least for me.
+Tracking sleep patterns is arguably one of the most important features of a fitness tracker — at least for me.
 That’s because the quality of my sleep plays a major role in how the rest of my day goes, including how hard I can push myself during a workout.

 Case in point: the night before writing this article, I didn’t sleep well and decided to skip that day’s workout (even though I was looking forward to wearing my 20-pound weight vest in preparation for the annual Murph Challenge).